Paignton Harbour nestles on the western shores of Torbay between Torquay and Brixham. It’s a beautiful place to sit & watch the world go by.

 I’ve been asked to make a 360º pub guide, so if your wondering what its like inside you’ll find out here.
 You’ll find a growing list of different establishments appearing as I explore with the camera in & out of Torbay.

-There are always some sort of events happening in the bay, especially in the summer.
-Here’s a list of the ones Im aware of, if I’ve missed any please let me know.
+There are always some sort of events happening in and around the bay, especially in the summer.
+Here’s a list of the ones Im aware of, plus ones close by.
+If I’ve missed any please let me know.

 The oldest of the five Parish Churches in Paignton, steeped in history and parts of the building still remain from when it was first built in the Norman 11th century.